 Alice Walker is blind in her right eye.
 The blindness was a result of an injury she sustained when she was eight years old.
-She had been playing a game with one of her brothers who accidentally shot a dart in her eye, the eye got infected, and was permanently blinded.
+She had been playing a game with one of her brothers, who accidentally shot a dart in her eye.
+The eye got infected and she was permanently blinded.

-The injury was a cause of sadness for Alice Walker at first who withdrew into solitude and only kept company with books.
-But she has since come to accept the incident as her fate and even see it as a gift.
+The injury was a cause of sadness for Alice Walker at first, who withdrew into solitude and only kept company with books.
+But she has since come to accept the incident as her fate and even sees it as a gift.
 In her words:

 On a spiritual level, it’s as though with my sighted eye, I see what is before me and with my unsighted eye I see what is hidden.
 It has illuminated life more than darkened it.Alice Walker

 She was the valedictorian when she graduated High School